-Definition: Paper: A thin, flexible substance made of cellulose fibre used for writing and printing on.
+Definition: Paper: A thin, flexible substance made of cellulose fibre, used to carry writing, pictures and printing.

 Making paper from waste paper seldom requires chemical pre-treatment.
 Waste paper is mixed with water in a giant blender and converted into a thin slurry.
 Good screening ensures that contaminants such as plastic, staples and paper clips are removed.
 The slurry is then made into paper the same way as paper is made from trees.
 Waste paper suitable for recycling must be easily collected, similar in type, clean and uncontaminated by food or plastics.
 Most paper is recycled into paperboard for packaging, with some being made into tissues and toilet paper.
 Making paper from waste paper instead of trees reduces energy use by 64%, reduces air and water pollution by up to 60%, and requires only half the water needed to make the product from virgin pulp.
 For every one tonne of paper recycled: At least 15 trees; 31, 780 litres of water; 2.5 barrels of oil; 4 cubic metres of landfill space, and 4100 kWh of electricity is conserved.